1. Fig mentioned in Quran

 Figs can trace their history back to the earliest of times with mentions in the Bible and other ancient writings.
 They are thought to have been first cultivated in Egypt.
-According to historians the ancient Crete was second place on the Earth where figs were cultivated.
-In 9th century BC figs were in diets of Greek people and it became their staple food.
+According to historians, the ancient Crete was second place on the Earth where figs were cultivated.
+In the 9th century, BC figs were in the diets of Greek people and it became their staple food.

 3. Worldwide use of Figs

 Fig fruit tree is native to the regions with moderate and temperate climates such as Asia Minor or Turkey.
 In today’s world, it is grown as an important fruit of commerce in the eastern Mediterranean region, the USA, and Spain.